ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

 uart_tsi +tty=[YOUR_TTY] +baudrate=921600 build/d01/blinky.elf
 ```

 Before running a program with uart_tsi, make sure to hit the reset button.
 While the read/writes will work just fine, the chip neeeds to be fresh out of the reset state in order to start running the loaded program correctly.
 If everything worked properly, you should see an LED flashing on the FPGA.
+Think back to the chipyard boot process and you might be able to figure out why.

 ### JTAG Programming
 JTAG is the other main programming interface on our chip and it is much more powerful than UART-TSI is, giving you full access into the internal state of the chip such as registers and program counters in addition to memory and letting you set breakpoints and single step a program for easier debugging.
 In fact, you can attach GDB to your chip and debug your program as if it were a desktop application with all of the features you would expect.